seme4/ssi-consultancy/DeployerDeveloperReview.md

 The deployers guide should state what versions of MySQL are supported, and also what others sameAs Lite is known to run with.

-sameAs Lite is compatible with MariaDB under Scientific Linux 7 and Fedora 21.
+sameAs Lite is compatible with MariaDB on Scientific Linux 7 and Fedora 21.

-### Crowd source known deployment configurations
+### Crowd-source known deployment configurations

-Due to the myriad flavours of Linux and versions of Apache, SQLite, MySQL, and PHP and the different ways in which these can be configured, it is impractical to write complete instructions for every combination.
-Such information can be crowd-sourced from existing, and future, deployers and developers, by encouraging them to contribute any deviations from the deployers guide they needed to adopt when deploying sameAs Lite upon their own server.
+Due to the myriad flavours of Linux, versions of Apache, other web servers, SQLite, MySQL, PHP and the different ways in which these can be configured, it is impractical to write deployment instructions for every combination.
+This information can be crowd-sourced from existing, and future, deployers and developers, by encouraging them to contribute any deviations from the deployers guide they needed to adopt when deploying sameAs Lite.
 These can be published on a web site or other project resource.

 ### Clarify what config.ttl is for

-.htaccess refers to:
+.htaccess refers to a [Turtle](http://en.wikipedia.org/wiki/Turtle_%28syntax%29) file:

     <Files config.ttl>

-but there is no config.ttl in the repository.
+There is no config.ttl in the repository.

-.ttl is a [Turtle](http://en.wikipedia.org/wiki/Turtle_%28syntax%29) file.

-### Provide a sample data set
+### Provide sample data

-Provide a sample data set that a deployer can use to check their deployment.
-Alternatively, or in addition, provide links to online examples of suitable data sets, for example, a set of sample data downloaded via one of the REST endpoints of sameAs.org.
+Provide sample data that a deployer can use to check their deployment.
+Alternatively, or in addition, provide links to online examples of suitable data, for example, linked data downloaded via one of the REST endpoints of sameAs.org.

-### Provide a deployment checklist
+### Write a deployment validation checklist

-Provide a checklist of what a deployer should look for in the user interface to validate that sameAs Lite has been deployed correctly and that a data store is ready for use.
+Write a checklist of what a deployer should look for in the user interface to validate that sameAs Lite has been deployed correctly and that a data store is ready for use.

-### Provide a deployer test suite
+### Implement a deployer test suite

-To complement the checklist and sample data set, provide a test suite, based on curl perhaps, that pings all the REST endpoints to validate a deployment.
+To complement the checklist and sample data, implement a test suite that pings all the REST endpoints to validate a deployment.

-### Describe how to rebrand sameAs Lite
+### Document how to rebrand sameAs Lite

-Provide documentation on what files deployers need to edit or replace, and the changes they need to make, to brand sameAs Lite with institution-specific styles, colours and logos.
+Document what files deployers need to edit or replace, and the changes they need to make, to brand sameAs Lite with institution-specific styles, colours and logos.

-### Provide a command-line and/or web-based admin interface
+### Implement a command-line and/or web-based admin interface

-At present, deployers configure sameAs Lite to expose data stores by editing the index.php file.
+Deployers configure sameAs Lite to expose data stores by editing the index.php file.
 This requires no knowledge of PHP - deployers can just copy-and-paste a code fragment, then edit the connection URL, database name, username and password.
-However, it could improve usability, and remove the need for deployers to edit raw PHP by providing either a simple command-line admin tool for configuring sameAs Lite to expose data stores and/or providing a web-based admin interface.
+However, it could improve usability, and remove the need for deployers to edit raw PHP, by providing either a simple command-line admin tool for configuring sameAs Lite to expose data stores and/or providing a web-based admin interface.

 ---

 ## Recommendations to help developers

-### Provide a developer's guide
+### Write a developer's guide

-At present the following information can found via Google, and inspecting the sameAs Lite source code:
+The following information can found via Google, third-party software documentation, and inspecting the sameAs Lite source code:

-* How a developer can install sameAs Lite and the prerequisites and dependencies required to develop and test sameAs Lite.
+* Installing sameAs Lite and the prerequisites required to develop and test sameAs Lite.
-* How a developer can run the style checker, auto-generate documentation, create releases and configure and run unit tests.

-There is no information on:

-* Coding standards, beyond those embedded within the style checker-related files.
+* Running the style checker.
+* Auto-generating API documentation.
+* Creating releases.
-* Guidelines for writing tests.
+* Configuring and running unit tests.
-* How a developer can run performance tests and check that their changes have not degraded performance.

-It would help developers get up to speed more rapidly if there is a guide for developers were provided which documented all of these.
+Write a deployers guide which covers the above and other information needed by developers (the following sections elaborate on this).

-An example, written as a side-effect of this report, is at [Developer's Guide](./DevelopersGuide.md).
+An example, written concurrently with this report, is at [Developer's Guide](./DeveloperGuide.md).
+[Deployer and Developer Reference](./Reference.md) contains a summary of useful information for both deployers and developers.

-[REST API examples](./RESTAPIexamples.md) contains examples of invocations of sameAs Lite REST endpoints, and examples of what they return, which can be useful for developers.
+[REST API examples](./RESTAPIexamples.md) contains examples of invocations of sameAs Lite REST endpoints, and examples of what they return, which can also be useful for developers.

 ### Clarify dev target in Makefile